Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Related Works

 \section{Related Works}

-We survey prior work on the intersection of LLMs, privacy, and robotics to present an overview of current research directions relevant to our work.
-As we aim to explore whether user privacy preferences align with LLM-powered robots, we introduce the following threads of existing literature: (1) conceptual approaches to privacy, including privacy orientations and contextual integrity, (2) privacy concerns related to robot data collection in homes, (3) the integration of LLM reasoning in robots, and (4) LLM privacy risks and benchmarking.
+As we aim to explore whether user privacy preferences align with LLM-powered robots, we discuss the following threads of existing literature: (1) conceptual approaches to privacy, including privacy orientations and contextual integrity, (2) privacy concerns related to robot data collection in homes, (3) the integration of LLM reasoning in robots, and (4) LLM privacy risks and benchmarking.